 Entertaining as they are, private investigations in movies fail miserably at depicting what the whole work really is.
 Here are a few PI myths we are busting right here:

 - PIs live action-packed, suspense-loaded days.
 Ready for the truth?
-In most days, an investigator spends a significant amount of time on information gathering and evidence assessment.
+In most days, providers of private investigation services spend a significant amount of time on information gathering and evidence assessment.
 As these data are either to be presented to the client or used in court, so they need to be carefully evaluated, This, in fact, can sound unexciting, and it can be!
-But the job is to make sure that no single piece of the puzzle is left unfound.
+But the job is to make sure that no single piece of the puzzle is left unsolved.

 - PIs dress like the mysterious guys that they are.
 So many movies have depicted PIs doing stealth work and aren’t like most others – so they are usually wearing the trench-coat-and-a-hat ensemble.
 Interestingly, PIs in the real world dress like the regular guys because they should blend in!